ncredinburgh/JavaForSmallTeams/README.md

 ## Structure

-The document is split into four sections
+The document is split into five sections

 * Process - Discussion on development philosophy and workflow
 * Style - Good style and design at a high level
-* Basic good practice and gotchas - Specific advice on Java language features and know gotchas
+* Specifics - More specific advice on Java language features and gotchas
 * Good tests - How to write good tests
+* Bad advice - Discussion of some commonly circulated bad advice and patterns

 ## History